SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 This test also uses the Browser keyword
 `Wait until network is idle
 <https://marketsquare.github.io/robotframework-browser/Browser.html#Wait%20Until%20Network%20Is%20Idle>`_
 before taking a screenshot.
-This is a convenient keyword that usually waits until the page is fully rendered before returning, saving the need to wait for some specific element to show up.
+This is a keyword that waits for there to be at least one instance of 500ms of no network traffic on the page after it starts to load.
+This seems to be more reliable and easier to use method than waiting for a page-specific element to appear.

 This test has no explicit waits for the buttons and links that it clicks on.
 The underlying Playwright engine automatically waits for